Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Introduction

 Second, the paper provides new tools for ex ante policy evaluation.
-More specifically, the original motivation for asking choice probabilities was that, because scenarios are incomplete, an agent $i$ does not know exactly the returns on the hypothetical choice, say $S_i$.
+More specifically, the original motivation for asking the choice probabilities was that, because the scenarios are incomplete, an agent $i$ does not know exactly the returns on the hypothetical choice, say $S_i$.
 Instead, the perception of the agent can be described as a private distribution $F_{S,i}$.
 Heuristically, the assumption in the existing literature is that $F_{S,i}$ follows an extreme value type I distribution with mean $\mu_i$ and variance $\sigma_i$.
-The procedure from \cite{wiswall2018} allows estimating $\mu_i$ separately for each individual and reconstructing a population distribution.
-Thus, the distributions of WTP parameters that are routinely estimated are for the \textit{individual-specific average WTP}, say $F_\mu$.
+Under this assumption, the procedure proposed by \cite{wiswall2018} allows estimating $\mu_i$ separately for each individual and reconstructing a population distribution.
+Thus, the distributions of the WTP parameters that are routinely estimated are for the \textit{individual-specific average WTP}, say $F_\mu$.
 This paper shows that we can provide a more complete description of $F_{S,i}$.
-Namely, in binary choice models, we can identify and estimate the population distribution of quantiles of $F_{S,i}$, with a single elicitation round and without the parametric assumption on the resolvable uncertainty.
+That is, within our random utility models with probabilistic stated preferences, we can identify and estimate the population distribution of quantiles of $F_{S,i}$, with a single elicitation round and without the parametric assumption of the resolvable uncertainty.

-This result matters for two reasons: firstly, from the point of view of ex ante policy evaluation, it is key to understand what drives agents' choices.
-When the uncertainty is resolved, agent $i$ will act on \textit{realised} $S_i$, not $\mu_i$.
-If there is a lot of uncertainty, $\mu_i$ could be completely irrelevant to the policymaker.
-The paper proposes instead to predict a distribution of realised returns, say $F_S$, by aggregating the distributions $F_{S,i}$.
-Secondly, it provides the first nonparametric identification results of the resolvable uncertainty.
-Knowledge of the resolvable uncertainty helps quantifying the importance of the information that is not specified by the experiment, but that the respondents expect to be available when they take a decision.
-It is essential to assess, for example, the option value of waiting for receiving additional information \citep{stange2012,gong2019, meango2022}.

-As a third contribution, the paper showcases the feasibility and relevance of the results by studying the preference of high ability students in C\^ote d'Ivoire for public sector jobs.
-It exploits a novel and unique survey on this population to understand their perception of both public and private sectors, and their preference for each.
-Preferences are very heterogeneous in the population and exhibit high uncertainty, motivating the need for our approach to ex ante policy evaluation.
-Our analysis supports the claim that public sector jobs might significantly increase the cost of hiring elite students for the private sector.